RoboticsLabURJC/2022-tfg-juancamilo-carmona/docs/_posts/2022-05-12-Week 1: CARLA and ROS2 Setup and communication.md

 ## carla_to_ros_bridge
-Now we have both ROS2 and CARLA installed, but how do we make them communicate with each other, how can we make CARLA understand rostopics? fortunately, CARLA developers already thought of this problem and on the CARLA main GitHub page there is a repository called carla_to_ros_bridge, this software translates rostopics so that CARLA can understand them.
+Now we have both ROS2 and CARLA installed, but how do we make them communicate with each other? how can we make CARLA understand rostopics? fortunately, CARLA developers already thought of this problem and on the CARLA main GitHub page there is a repository called carla_to_ros_bridge, this software translates rostopics so that CARLA can understand them.
 The carla_to_ros_bridge repo can be found here https://github.com/carla-simulator/ros-bridge